aridjayarecipes/cutesrecipes.web.app/content/post/2092-steps-to-prepare-homemade-sausage-and-veg-traybake.md

 1. Prepare 2 tablespoons olive oil

-Vegetables - I'm using classic Christmas dinner vegetables such as sprouts, parsnips and carrot.
+Vegetables - I&#39;m using classic Christmas dinner vegetables such as sprouts, parsnips and carrot.
 But feel free to add other vegetables you have handy (this recipe is a great Veggie sausages - I love using frozen Linda McCartney sausages since they are so handy, but use whatever brand you enjoy.
 Alongside classic traybakes such as chicken, sausage and fish, we also have veggie versions.
-For a comforting, laid-back dinner that also packs in plenty of veg, try our sausage & maple swede traybake.
+For a comforting, laid-back dinner that also packs in plenty of veg, try our sausage &amp; maple swede traybake.

 <!--inarticleads2-->